Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 ## Methodology
 ### ESM-2: Unlocking the Protein Secrets via Transformers
-Transformers were already introduced in 2017 by the paper "Attention is all you need" by Vaswani et al. To date, they remain the state-of-the-art in all sorts of domains such as natural language, computer vision (vision transformers), and also protein folding.
-The original transformers consist of an encoder and a decoder, but it is also possible to use them alone with great success.
-For protein folding we will only look at the encoder part of the transformers.
+Transformers, the new SOTA architecture introduced in the paper "Attention is all you need" by Vaswani et al., have revolutionized various domains, including natural language processing, computer vision with vision transformers, and the field of protein folding.
+At the heart of transformers' success lie two main components: self-attention and parallelization.

-Self-attention is the key ingredient for the success of multiple ...

-Masked Language Modeling is the pre-training task...
+Self-attention, in essence, allows the model to weigh the importance of different parts of the input sequence in relation to each other, effectively understanding the context within the sequence as a whole.
+This mechanism ensures that the model can focus on the most relevant parts of the input to make predictions, making it particularly adept at capturing relationships between tokens.

+When we discuss transformers in the context of protein folding, we specifically refer to the encoder part of the architecture.
+This design choice means that we are primarily focused on enriching an input sequence with contextual information, rather than generating new sequences.
+The encoder achieves this through a training objective known as masked language modeling (MLM).

+MLM is a training strategy where random parts of the input sequence are masked from the model during training, and then let the model predict these hidden parts based only on the context provided by the remaining sequence.
+Figure 1 shows such a training step on a single amino acid chain.

 <figure>
   <img src="/images/mlm.gif" alt="The beautiful MDN logo.">
   <figcaption style="text-align: center;">